-With year round sunshine in Florida many residents and visitors use bicycles as a mode of transportation and enjoy cycling for recreation and fitness.
-This increase in use means more bicycle-related accidents.
-Follow these tips as an additional source of precaution—remember, it's always a good idea to take every safety measure possible!
+With year round sunshine in Florida many residents and visitors ride bicycles as a mode of transportation and enjoy cycling for recreation and fitness.
+This increase in use means more bike-related accidents.
+Follow these bicycle safety tips as an additional source of precaution—remember, it's always a good idea to take every safety measure possible!

 1. Check brakes, chains and air in tires before heading out.